pay-rails/pay/docs/7_webhooks.md

 Webhooks are automatically mounted at `/pay/webhooks/:provider`

-To configure webhooks on your payment processor, use the following URLs (with your domain):
+To configure webhooks on your payment processor, use the following URLs while replacing `example.org` with your own domain:

 * **Stripe** - `https://example.org/pay/webhooks/stripe`
 * **Braintree** - `https://example.org/pay/webhooks/braintree`